-The government has also planned to double or triple the budget of the 'alert pool', which is used to finance actions (training, career redeployment, mobility support, job seeking) for people affected by widespread employment termination.
+The government has also increased the budget of the 'alert pool' (up to 10 mill.
+DKK or 1.33 mill.
+Euro) and which is used to finance fast-track and targeted actions (training, career redeployment, mobility support, job seeking) for people affected by widespread employment termination.
 In the event of major company closures, or employment terminations with great local significance, the Regional Labour Council (RAR) can grant subsidies for these initiatives to support those laid off, with funding sourced from the national 'alert pool'.
 In normal times these are typically situations of with redundancies affecting at least 50% of employees at a site with at least 20 employees.
 The Minister of Employment allows exceptions to this rule where the possibilities for securing alternative employment locally are limited.
 It is expected that this tool will be a preferred instrument for people who find themselves jobless when the coronavirus crisis ends.